NVIDIA/TensorRT-LLM/README.md

-* It's recommended to add options `–shm-size=1g –ulimit memlock=-1` to the docker or nvidia-docker run command.
-Otherwise you may see NCCL errors when running multiple GPU inferences.
+* It's recommended to add options `–shm-size=1g –ulimit memlock=-1` to the docker or Nvidia-docker run command.
+Otherwise, you may see NCCL errors when running multiple GPU inferences.
 See https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/troubleshooting.html#errors for details.